 How long has it been since you defrosted your freezer?
 It’s especially important for older models of refrigerators and freezers, and while some newer ones have auto-defrost options, it’s still a good idea to keep your freezer clear of frost .
 Not only can regular maintenance help your freezer stay efficient, it can also give you more room to store your favorite foods.

 Whenever you open your freezer, outside air enters the freezer and allows heat and moisture in.
 This moisture becomes frost inside your appliance, which builds up over time.
 If your freezer doesn’t have an auto defrost option, this frost can become ice that covers interior air vents and temperature sensors.
-This can cause your freezer to work overtime, wasting energy and exacerbating ice buildup.
+This can cause the freezer in your fridge to work overtime, wasting energy and exacerbating ice buildup.
 Even if your freezer has an auto defrost feature, you may want to defrost it if you’re moving or upgrading your appliance.

 How often should I defrost my freezer?